speakeasy-sdks/gr4vy-typescript/README.md

 ## Testing

-To run the tests, install NPM and run the following.
+To run the tests, install NPM, ensure to download the `private_key.pem` for the test environment, and run the following.

 ```sh
 npm install